Elehuris Montero Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 14th-ranked team ERA across all league pitching staffs (4.23).
+- The Pirates have a 4.16 team ERA that ranks 12th across all league pitching staffs.

-- Pirates pitchers combine to allow 19 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- The Pirates rank 15th in baseball in home runs given up (20 total, 1.1 per game).

-- The Pirates will send Velasquez (1-2) to the mound for his fourth start of the season.
-He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.
+- The Pirates are sending Oviedo (1-1) to make his fourth start of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts through 18 1/3 innings pitched.

-- In his last appearance on Thursday, the right-hander went six scoreless innings against the St. Louis Cardinals while surrendering three hits.
+- The right-hander's most recent time out was on Saturday against the St. Louis Cardinals, when he tossed seven innings, surrendering one earned run while allowing six hits.

-- In three games this season, the 30-year-old has put up a 5.40 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.